 Finally glue a small bell onto the toe, fill the pot with flowers and insert it inside the shoe planter.

 We planted some Creeping Jenny in ours.
 She’s native to Ireland and her Irish name, Lus an dá phingin translates as ‘Two-penny plant’ or Moneywort 😉 Quite appropriate for a Leprechaun planter don’t you think?
 We also added a few beautiful yellow pansies.
 They always remind me of Spring and chubby faced little babies.
 So cute.

 I’d love to know what you think of the idea.
 Is it something you’d make for St Patrick’s Day and welcome in Spring?
 Let me know in the comments.

 Don’t forget to share it with your friends and/or save it to Pinterest.

 Pssssst, if you’re keen to make something else for St Paddy’s day then why not try this really easy bottle topper.

 Oh and just in case you want to make your own I’ve saved you the hassle of trying to find some of the materials we’ve used.
 Disclosure: If you click on the links below, we may receive a commission from Amazon.
 But don’t worry it won’t come out of your pocket, and it helps us feed our fur babies real food instead of shoes 😉

-Wishing you a happy craft filled week. ♧Sláinte Mhaith♧
+Wishing you a happy craft filled week and good luck. ♧Sláinte Mhaith♧